Big Time Rush (group): 2009–2010: Formation and BTR

-On February 15, 2011, "Boyfriend" was released as the band's third official single to mainstream U.S. radio.
-"Boyfriend" peaked at number seventy-two on the Billboard Hot 100, becoming their most successful song to date.
-It even peaked at number 30 on the Billboard Pop Songs chart in March 2011 and also charted very well in multiple international countries.
-A remix of "Boyfriend" which featured New Boyz was leaked onto the internet.
-Big Time Rush was nominated for MTV's Breakthrough Band award honor in 2011 as well.
-Big Time Rush has made several appearances at Kid's Choice Awards.
-Their single "Boyfriend" was nominated for a Premios Oye! award in Mexico (similar to the Grammy Award in the United States) for Best International English Song of the Year.
-They lost to Rihanna's single "Diamonds".
+On February 8, 2011, "Boyfriend" was released as the band's second single from the album.
+The song was later released to mainstream US radio on February 15.
+"Boyfriend" peaked at number 72 on the Billboard Hot 100, becoming their most successful song to date.
+It also peaked at number 32 on the Billboard Pop Songs chart.
+The song was certified platinum by the RIAA.
+The band performed the song at the 2011 Kids' Choice Awards, as well as earning a nomination for Favourite Music Group at the event.
+Big Time Rush was nominated for MTV's Favorite Breakthrough Band in 2011.
+"Boyfriend" won the award for Favourite Song at the 2011 Kids' Choice Awards Argentina.
+The song was nominated for a Premios Oye! award in Mexico for Best International English Song of the Year, but lost to Rihanna's single "Diamonds".
+The album's third single, "Worldwide" was released on July 23, 2011, and peaked at number 81 in Germany.
+The song was certified gold by the RIAA.
+In April 2011, the group embarked on their first headlining tour, Big Time Rush in Concert in support of the debut album.